Zhongqi0402/CC3K/README.md

 # CC3K+
-A game developed in C++ using concepts in OOP and design patterns.
+A game developed in C++ using concepts in OOP and design patterns